MCP Server

 A guided prompt that walks the AI through collecting user circumstances and running a full benefits calculation.
 Ideal for conversational benefit checks.

-Enabling sampling in your client
+Enabling interactive collection in your client

 {